xmonader/info_foundation/docs/collaboration/circles_roles.md

 ### Circle Coordinator

 * Coordinates (helps) a team of people working on one or more stories
-* make sure [circle_template](circle_template.md) is properly filled in and put in https://github.com/threefoldfoundation/info_foundation/blob/master/docs/circles/
+* make sure the circle home page is properly filled in and put in https://github.com/threefoldfoundation/info_foundation/blob/master/docs/circles/
-* make sure all members have their page on [contributor pages location](/docs/contributors/tf_contributor_template.md)
+* make sure all members have their page on [contributor pages location](/docs/contributors/) can be editted in https://github.com/threefoldfoundation/info_foundation/blob/master/docs/contributors/
 * A Circle is a team on trello e.g. https://trello.com/tf_foundation/members
 * Circle Coordinator needs to make sure
   * People understand our Agile principles of working together